cathxrsis/cathxrsis.github.io/_drafts/2019-08-11-Algebraic-Data.md

 > A PrimitiveType defines a predefined DataType, without any substructure.
 A PrimitiveType may have algebra and operations defined outside of UML, for example, mathematically.
 The run-time instances of a PrimitiveType are values that correspond to mathematical elements defined outside of UML (for example, the Integers).
 [1]

-Part of the argument that I will try to convey in this post (but mainly the future one on typeclasses) is that knowing the possible values that a data type can take and what functions can be performed upon it are not only a critical part of a design but we can use UML/SysML model checking to ensure that we're not introducing errors @@ This blog post will introduce algebraic data types through a motivating example and a notation for defining them in UML to begin this journey.
+Part of the argument that I will try to convey in this post (but mainly the future one on typeclasses) is that knowing the possible values that a data type can take and what functions can be performed upon it are not only a critical part of a design but we can use UML/SysML model checking to ensure that we're not introducing errors: if you try to feed something of the wrong type into the wrong function in your UML model, letting the model pick that up saves some poor programmer having to try and implement contradictory requirements.
+This blog post will introduce algebraic data types through a motivating example and then explore a candidate notation for defining them in UML.

 ## Algebraic Data Types

 The name "algebraic data type" tends to conjure up images of complex maths but its simply and abstract pattern to enable us to define new data types as the "sum" or "product" of existing data types.
 The product of types is already familiar to most modellers and programmers, it occurs when one type has values that are a combination of two or more other types.
 These are known as tuples when the constituent values are not named and are called structures or records when the constituent values are named.
 In UML this is just the structured data type.

 The sum of two (or more) types, sometimes called a "union", is a new type that has all of the values of both of the types.
 In UML enumeration data types can be thought as the union of each of its enumeration literals.
 UML enumeration literals are @@ Some modellers try and get around this by using inheritance as a means to show that a data type can be either one value or another.
 The problem in this case is that the "input" data types to the sum cannot exist independently of the "output" (the super class) which does not convey the desired information to the reader of the model.
+This is why we will need to introduce a new notation for this concept.

 @@INHERITANCEIMAGE